Start for free

-Data Security in the Age of Cloud Native Apps
+Data Security in the Age of Serverless Apps

 - How common application scenarios like multi-tenant SaaS hosting, social content publishing, and collaborative workgroups can model security in the database.